ewxrjk/temper/README.md

 # temper.py

+<span style="color:red">⚠ This is a fork of https://github.com/urwen/temper
+which supports the device I actually have and can act as a web server.
+At the time of the fork,
+upstream has not made any commits for several years. ⚠</span>

 The USB temperature and temperature/humidity sensors sold by PCsensor are widely available from the parent site (http://pcsensor.com/usb-temperature-humidity.html), from Amazon, and from